joshbegley/nyt-latest/README.md

 https://nytimes.com/2021/11/06/us/travis-scott-crowd-surge.html?searchResultPosition=6

 **Court temporarily blocks Biden’s vaccine mandate.**\
-`A federal appeals court in Louisiana granted a temporary stay to a group of businesses, religious groups and several states that argued the administration overstepped its authority.`\
+`A stay granted by a federal appeals court in Louisiana could signal an uphill battle for the administration in getting the entire American work force vaccinated.`\
 https://nytimes.com/2021/11/06/world/americas/biden-osha-vaccine-mandate-blocked.html?searchResultPosition=7

 **In Infrastructure Votes, 19 Members Broke With Their Party**\